How do I apply to the Hopkins Sommer Scholars Program?

 I want to earn a Master of Health Science (MHS) or a Master of Science (MSc) degree.
-Can I become a Hopkins Sommer Scholar?
+Can I become a Sommer Scholar?

 The MPH program application deadline is noted on the School’s website.
 We recommend strongly that you make every effort to submit your completed application along with all the required supporting documents well before the deadline.
-Only completed applications can be reviewed, and only then can accepted students be nominated for a Hopkins Sommer Scholarship.
+Only completed applications can be reviewed, and only then can accepted students be considered for a Sommer Scholarship.

-There are no set criteria such as minimum GRE scores, grade point averages or letters of recommendation.
+There are no set criteria such as minimum GRE scores, grade point averages, or letters of recommendation.
 Successful candidates have excellent academic backgrounds and have demonstrated their ability to make an impact in the field of public health.